tylerlwsmith/pi-in-the-end/README.md

 cp .example.env .env
 ```

-## Set the audio file

-The audio file is not provided as a part of this repository, so you'll need to provide your own.
-Save the file into the main project directory, then set its value in `.env` using the `AUDIO_FILE` variable.

 ## Set the midi interface

 The script may pick a different default midi interface than the one which was intended.